MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-bf-cli-deploy-qna.md

 1. Creates one QnA Maker model for [every locale](#qna-and-multiple-language-variations) found using your existing `.qna` files.
 1. Creates a new QnA Maker KB if none exists, otherwise it will overwrite the existing KB.
 1. It trains your QnA Maker KB then publishes it to the production endpoint.
-1. If you include the optional `dialog` parameter, it will output a `.dialog` definition file that can be used by the [QnA Maker recognizer][qna-maker-recognizer].
+1. If you include the optional `dialog` parameter, it will output the `.dialog` definition files that can be used by the [QnA Maker recognizer][qna-maker-recognizer] when developing using the [declarative approach][declarative].
 This is explained in [The dialog file](#the-dialog-file) section.
-The `--out` option is used to specify where to save the `.dialog` files to.

 ### How to use the build command